Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 Blair’s hip flares up

 The Seahawks saw very little of another player they hoped to see a lot of — rookie safety Marquise Blair.
-Blair started the game but didn’t play after the first series with what Carroll called a hip pointer that is related to the back injury that he suffered in the Minnesota game.
+Blair started the game but didn’t play after the first series with what Carroll called a hip pointer that is related to the back injury he suffered in the Minnesota game.

 That had Seattle going with Lano Hill and either Ugo Amadi or Shalom Luani as the backup safeties for most of the rest of the game — Tedric Thompson joined Bradley McDougald among those who sat out, indicating they will be the starting safety duo when the regular season begins.

-Blair had some big moments in the preseason opened but the injury limited him since and Seattle could have something of a decision to make if it thinks the injury could linger.
+Blair had some big moments in the preseason opener, but the injury limited him since and Seattle could have something of a decision to make if it thinks the injury could linger.

 Shead plays a ton at cornerback

-One player who could help as a backup safety is DeShawn Shead.
-Shead played a lot of safety in the first two preseason games.
+One player who could help as a backup safety is DeShawn Shead, who played a lot of safety in the first two preseason games.

 But Thursday he played mostly at right cornerback — he moved back to safety in the fourth quarter.

-Shead was a cornerback when his previous stint with the Seahawks ended but the initial plan when he returned this year was that he would help out at safety.
+Shead was a cornerback when his previous stint with the Seahawks ended, but the initial plan when he returned this year was that he would help out at safety.

 “We wanted to give him a chance to show us the versatility,” Carroll said.